Manaslu: Climbing history

 In 1950, H. W. Tilman was the first European to lead an expedition to the Annapurna Range with a small party of five compatriots.
-They walked on foot from the Kathmandu valley (six days of trekking from the valley), and using Manang as their base camp they started exploring the mountain ranges, peaks, and valleys of the Annapurna massif.
+They walked on foot from the Kathmandu Valley (six days of trekking from the valley), and using Manang as their base camp they started exploring the mountain ranges, peaks, and valleys of the Annapurna massif.
 During this exploration, while making a reconnaissance of the higher reaches of the Dudh Khola, they clearly saw Manaslu from Bumtang.
 Three months later, after their aborted trip to Annapurna IV, Tilman, accompanied by Major J. O. M. Roberts, trekked to Larkya La pass and from there saw Manaslu and its plateau and concluded that there was a direct route to the summit, although they did not make an attempt on it.

 After the reconnaissance visit by Tilman, there were four Japanese expeditions between 1950 and 1955 that explored the possibility of climbing Manaslu by the north and east faces.

 In 1952, a Japanese reconnaissance party visited the area after the monsoon season.
-In the following year (1953), a team of 15 climbers led by Y. Mita, after setting up base camp at Samagaon, attempted to climb via the east side but failed to reach the summit.
+In the following year (1953), a team of 15 climbers led by Yukio Mita, after setting up base camp at Samagaon, attempted to climb via the east side but failed to reach the summit.
 In this first attempt by a Japanese team to summit via the northeast face, three climbers reached a height of 7750 m, before turning back.

 In 1954, a Japanese team approaching the Buri Gandaki route to the peak faced a hostile group of villagers at Samagaon camp.
 The villagers thought that the previous expeditions had displeased the gods, causing the avalanches that destroyed the Pung-gyen Monastery and the death of 18 people.
 As a result of this hostility, the team made a hasty retreat to Ganesh Himal.
 To appease local sentiments, a large donation was made to rebuild the monastery.
 However, this philanthropic act did not ease the atmosphere of distrust and hostility towards Japanese expeditions.
 Even the expedition in 1956 which successfully climbed the mountain faced this situation and as a result the next Japanese expedition only took place in 1971.

-In 1956, Toshio Imanishi (Japan) and Gyaltsen Norbu (Sherpa) made the first ascent of Manaslu on May 9, 1956.
+In 1956, Toshio Imanishi (Japan) and Gyalzen Norbu (Sherpa) made the first ascent of Manaslu on May 9, 1956.
 The Japanese expedition was led by Maki Yūkō, also known as Aritsune Maki.

 In 1956, David Snellgrove, a noted scholar in Tibetan culture and religion, undertook a seven-month sojourn of mid-west and central Nepal.
 The route that he followed, accompanied by three Nepalese people, was via Bumtang and Buri Gandaki river and crossing over to the Larkya La.